-The New Testament commands singing to make music for worship and edification.
+The New Testament commands congregational singing to make music for worship and edification.
 The early church sang together with one voice as a congregation and never used musical instruments when they worshiped in song.The Christian Scriptures specify singing and do not mention the playing of instruments for praise, worship, and thanksgiving to God (Eph 5:19; Col 3:16).
 The instrument cannot speak, teach, or thank God with meaningful words.
 Christ, His apostles, and His prophets commanded singing for worship in the New Testament.

 No believer should change the worship that Jesus instituted.
 The Bible forbids anyone adding or annulling God’s commands (Gal 3:15; Rev 22:18–19).
 The apostle Paul commanded, “Maintain the traditions even as I delivered them to you” (1 Cor 11:2b).
 Christians can no more change the fruit of the grapevine in the Lord’s Supper than change the fruit of the lips in praise to God (Matt 26:27–29; Heb 13:15).
 Furthermore, Jesus is sinless and His words are without error, so no one should change His commands or the words of the Holy Spirit in Scripture (John 6:63; Heb 4:15; 1 Pet 2:22; cf. John 16:12–13; 1 Cor 2:13).

 Worship is not for show.
 The Scriptures teach that worship to God is for worshipers to focus on God and Christ (Heb 12:28).
 Singing loses its purpose when people turn spiritual songs from worship and teaching into a concert or show for amusement and entertainment.
 Christ preached against worshiping for show as some practiced righteousness to be seen by others (Matt 6:1–7, 16–18).